man-group/jupyterlab-autoplot/README.md

 To load the IPython component of the extension, run the magic command `%reload_ext autoplot` in a cell.
 It is possible to insert a cell at the top of the notebook containing this command (and a few instructions) by pressing the <img src="/images/button.png" alt="Autoplot Button" width=17> button in the notebook toolbar.

+By default, the plotting backend will be selected.
+In order to switch to the dtale backend, you will need to run the following magic command: `%autoplot -v dtale`.
+Dtale gives you a tabular view over pandas dataframes and series.
+Furthermore, when you have many rows, dtale will allow you to scroll down through all of them, which is not usually possible with the usual pandas dataframe view in jupyter.

-When the extension is loaded, any time series data defined in the namespace will be plotted on an interactive graph.
-This graph will be updated when variables are added, modified or deleted, which is achieved by watching the namespace for **datetime-indexed, real-valued pandas series or dataframes**, and re-plotting the graph if something changes.
-Any variable prefixed with "_" will not be plotted.
+When the extension is loaded, any **pandas dataframe** and **pandas series** will be processed after the execution of each cell.
+The visualisation backend will be updated when variables are added, modified or deleted, which is achieved by watching changes in the shell namespace and updating the view accordingly.
+Besides non-pandas variables, any variable prefixed with **_** will also be ignored.

+The **graph** view will only display **datetime-indexed, real-valued pandas series or dataframes**, whereas the **dtale** view will display any **dataframe and series**.

-It is possible to change the properties of the graph and manage how / which traces are displayed with [magic commands](#modifying-the-plot--traces).
+It is possible to change the properties of the graph and dtale and manage how / which traces and dataframes are displayed with [magic commands](#modifying-the-plot--traces).

 To quickly see how the extension works, run the following in a new notebook in JupyterLab (make sure you choose a kernel that supports Python 3.6 or later).